codediodeio/stripe-firebase-master-course/README.md

+# 8. Webhoooks

+Stripe can send webhooks (HTTP requests) to your cloud functions when something important happens.
+There is a webhook for basically every event, but we are most converned when an invoice is successfully paid, or the payment fails.
+A failed payment means the customer has lapsed on their subscription and we need to update their data in Firestore.

+- Configure Stripe Webhooks
+- Verify the Signing Secret in a Cloud Function

 # 7. Subscriptions

 This is the most complex section of the course.
 It will show you how to create a subscription with recurring payment, retrieve the user's active subscriptions from the API, and cancel subscriptions.